paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 </div>

 Now there are two questions you might ask yourself.
-How will Alice and Bob transfer ownership of X and Y respectively to the escrow and how are their main accs connected to their token accs?
+How will Alice and Bob transfer ownership of X and Y to the escrow respectively and how are their main accounts connected to their token accounts?
-To find an answer to these questions, we must briefly jump into the `token program`.
+To find answers to these questions, we must briefly jump into the `token program`.

 ### The token program Part 1